ctstacey/Selenium_DeleteJournalsFmNextVIP/README.md

 - Run the script the same way you run other python scripts (ie. `python Selenium_DeleteJournalsFmNextVIP.py` - or similar - at the command prompt)

-If the script fails to get a _webdriver_ you may have to download a newer driver version.
+If the script fails to get a _webdriver_ you may have to download a newer driver version.<br>
 See the _webdriver_ folder for instructions.

 # Why was this script written?

-I was asked to delete several thousand Journal IDs by hand.
+I was asked to delete several thousand Journal IDs by hand.<br>
 (ie. login and manually search for and delete each Journal ID)

 This was estimated to take around **two weeks full-time**.